iamMAKO/School/README.md

 # School
-there are some school works and my homeworks how i learn
+there are some school works

 C:
 Loan_repayment - calculate first repayment